meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.1.7 =
+Modified structure & CSS to move the rotate navigation up a level.

 = 1.1.6 =
 Fixed pause on hover functionality.